FelixKahle/berth-alloc/crates/berth-alloc-solver/src/state/chain_set/README.md

-# Chain-set: high-level overview

-This module provides a compact state representation for multiple disjoint chains—ordered sequences of integer node IDs—with two goals in mind: fast local edits and safe, consistent reads during search.
-It is the low-level “sequence backbone” used by the solver to build and modify ordered plans, such as the sequence of vessels handled at a berth, while supporting speculative evaluation of moves before they are committed.

-Each chain is bounded by two special sentinels that mark the start and end.
-An empty chain is simply “start followed by end.”
-Regular nodes that are not placed on any chain are self-looped, which makes it trivial to check if a node is still unused.
-This design allows the solver to insert, remove, and reorder nodes by rewiring local pointers, without scanning or reallocating larger structures.

-A typical search step wants to try out a small change (for example, re-inserting a vessel earlier or later in a sequence), evaluate its impact on cost and feasibility, and then either commit or discard it.
-To make this cheap and safe, the module separates stable state from tentative edits.
-The stable state holds the canonical next/previous links for all chains.
-Tentative edits live in a lightweight overlay that records only what changed and presents a merged, read-only view to the rest of the solver.
-As a result, you can evaluate complex neighborhoods without touching the base state and apply accepted changes in one shot.

-Because the representation is array-based and avoids pointer chasing through heap objects, iteration is cache-friendly and predictable.
-Local rewiring updates both directions consistently and isolates displaced nodes, so invariants are maintained even under heavy neighborhood exploration.
-Iteration over a chain never yields sentinels, and internal guards prevent accidental infinite walks when evaluating temporary configurations.

-This module is intentionally minimal and generic.
-It does not impose domain semantics like time, capacity, or spatial feasibility; those are layered on top by the solver’s cost and constraint checks.
-The chain-set is about sequence structure only: fast, robust, and easy to reason about for heuristic and metaheuristic search.

-In practice, you will:
-- Keep a stable sequence state for the current solution, and stage candidate changes in a temporary overlay to score them before deciding to commit.
-- Use the chain boundaries (start/end sentinels) as natural anchors for building empty chains, inserting nodes, and forming or breaking subsequences.

-Glossary:
+Chain-set: fast, safe sequences for search 🚀

+Chain-set is a compact data structure for managing multiple disjoint chains—ordered sequences of integer node IDs.
+It’s the solver’s low-level “sequence backbone,” built for two things:
+	•	Fast local edits (insert, remove, reorder) in O(1) time per edge change.
+	•	Safe, consistent reads while you explore moves during search.

+It keeps the stable state separate from tentative edits, so you can try complex neighborhoods cheaply, score them, and then commit only the winners.

+⸻

+Why this exists 💡

+Heuristic and metaheuristic search spend most of their time nudging sequences: “what if we move this vessel earlier?”, “what if we splice this block over there?”.
+Chain-set lets you do that with tiny, local rewires—no scans, no allocations—while a read-only overlay provides a merged view for evaluation.

+⸻

+Core ideas (at a glance)
+	•	Sentinel-bounded chains: each chain has a start and end sentinel.
+	•	Empty chain = start → end.
+	•	Iteration never yields sentinels.
+	•	Unused nodes self-loop: next[n] = prev[n] = n.
+Quick check for “not placed yet.”
+	•	Local rewiring updates both directions and isolates displaced nodes.
+	•	Overlay for tentative edits: record only changed edges; everyone else reads a merged view.
+Score first, apply once if accepted.

+⸻

+Typical workflow 🛠️
+	1. Keep the current solution in the base chain-set.
+	2. Build a delta/overlay with a few set_next rewires (or use the builder helpers).
+	3. Evaluate costs/feasibility against the overlay’s read-only view.
+	4. If it helps, apply the delta to the base in one shot; otherwise discard.

+⸻

+What stays safe ✅
+	•	No edge ever points to a head sentinel.
+	•	You never modify a tail sentinel as a tail.
+	•	The exact edge you touch is kept locally consistent (next[tail] == head, prev[head] == tail).
+	•	Iterators guard against accidental infinite walks (bounded steps).

+Global shape (unique membership, full head→…→tail connectivity) may be temporarily broken while you’re composing moves—that’s intentional for speed.
+Use the overlay to evaluate, then finalize to restore global structure.

+⸻

+Performance notes ⚡
+	•	Array-based (cache-friendly) next/prev links; no pointer chasing through heap objects.
+	•	Edits are O(1) per rewire; applying a delta is linear in the number of touched edges.
+	•	Plays nicely with higher-level cost/constraint layers (time, capacity, spatial rules), which remain orthogonal to sequence structure.

+⸻

+Glossary 📚
-- Chain: an ordered sequence of node IDs representing, for example, the service order at a resource.
+	•	Chain: ordered sequence of node IDs (e.g., service order at a berth).
-- Node: an integer index; unused nodes are self-looped.
+	•	Node: integer index; unused nodes are self-looped.
-- Sentinels: synthetic start/end markers for each chain that define empty chains and safe boundaries.
+	•	Sentinels: per-chain start/end markers that define boundaries and empty chains.

-This structure underpins the solver’s ability to iterate quickly on sequence-based decisions, enabling large numbers of candidate evaluations per second while keeping the state consistent and the implementation easy to compose with higher-level logic.